unicode-org/message-format-wg/spec/formatting.md

 an `Unsupported Expression` error is emitted and a fallback value is used as its value.

 Else, if the _expression_ contains a _private-use_ _annotation_,
-its resolved value is defined according to the implementation's specification;
+its resolved value is defined according to the implementation's specification.

 Else, if the _expression_ contains an _annotation_, its resolved value is defined by _function resolution_;